sanskrit/raw_etexts_english/blogs/manasataramgini/2013-10-11_translating-an-ancient-mantra-rigveda-2-34-09.md

 +++
-title = "Translating an ancient mantra: R^igvedaxa02.34.09"
+title = "Translating an ancient mantra: R^igveda 2.34.09"

 +++
 Sometimes translating even a single vaidika mantra can take some effort.